hariharan-brucewayne220/portfolio-website/src/content/projects/ai-stock-prediction.md

 ## Key Achievements

--Developed a time-series forecasting model using LSTMs & financial indicators for predicting stock trends.
+- Developed a time-series forecasting model using LSTMs & financial indicators for predicting stock trends.
--Achieved 7.8% MAPE, improving forecast accuracy by 15% through feature engineering, model fine-tuning, and hyperparameter optimization.
+- Achieved 7.8% MAPE, improving forecast accuracy by 15% through feature engineering, model fine-tuning, and hyperparameter optimization.
--Integrated an LLM-based financial sentiment analysis module to enhance stock predictions, increasing decision-making accuracy by 20%.
+- Integrated an LLM-based financial sentiment analysis module to enhance stock predictions, increasing decision-making accuracy by 20%.
--Built a FastAPI-based backend with a React frontend, supporting 10,000+ API calls/month for real-time stock data processing and analytics.
+- Built a FastAPI-based backend with a React frontend, supporting 10,000+ API calls/month for real-time stock data processing and analytics.